A Twistorial Description of the IKKT-Matrix Model: A twistorial description of the (HS)-IKKT

 for $s,m,n\geq 0$.
 Note that at $s=0$ we have $B_{\alpha\alpha}$.
 Since fields on fuzzy twistor space live in the BWR, their higher-spin extensions result in a remarkable simple action of the HS-IKKT matrix model where there is an equal in the numbers of $\lambda$ and $\hat{\lambda}$.
 Note that due to the balance of weights between $\lambda$ and $\hat{\lambda}$, the higher-rank tensors will increase with \textit{integers} in spins.
 Therefore, the higher-spin version of the IKKT model schematically reads

 The integral over the fibres in \eqref{eq:schematicalform} can be done with the help of the Penrose transform.
 Here, we insert the conformal factors $\langle \hat \l\l\rangle$ so that the integrals over $\CP^1$ are weightless in fibre coordinates.
+It can be understood as some suitable field re-definitions.

 One of the intriguing features of the HS-IKKT is that the Poisson brackets provide more structures that mix left- and right-handed spinors (cf. subsection \ref{sec:3.4}) through the spin operator $\Sigma$.
 For this reason, the spacetime action resulting from the Penrose transform of the HS-IKKT model is not standard compared to usual field theories even in the SCF limit where the contribution from $\Sigma$ is approximately negligible.
 However, the "asymptotic states" for the HS-IKKT model in SCF limit are identical with the usual ones of free higher-spin theory in \cite{Krasnov:2021nsq}.
 Another intriguing feature of the HS-IKKT model is that the cubic and quartic vertices in the IKKT model are naturally higher-spin extensible since we just need to contract all unprimed indices in all possible way.
 We will elaborate this fact below. \paragraph{The Penrose transform and spacetime actions.} Using the incident relations \eqref{eq:incident}, we can rewrite the measure $D^3Z \wedge D^3\bar{Z}$ as